 - Signatures and stamps of both parties (seller and buyer)

-Also, a bill of exchange is transferable, meaning that the drawee may at some point find itself making payment to a different party from the original one.
-As stated earlier, the payee can legally transfer the bill to another entity through what we call an endorsement, generally done at the back of the document.
+A bill of exchange is transferable.
+The payee can legally transfer the bill to another entity through what we call an endorsement, generally done at the back of the document.